MCP

 admin_get_instance_schema | — | Return the YAML schema of the connected instance. |

-admin_update_instance_schema | schema_yaml | Update the connected instance’s schema. |
+admin_update_instance_schema | schema_yaml, optional migration_plan, confirm_destructive | Update the connected instance’s schema.
+Pass migration_plan (from admin_enhance_schema) for non-additive changes; confirm_destructive authorises ops that drop data. |

 admin_update_instance_config | instance_config | Update per-instance model config overrides. |